CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 The Secret Client is not intended to be accessed directly from the `CortexSession`.
 The specified implementation is used internally when using Connections.

-See [CustomSecretsClient.java](src/main/java/com/c12e/cortex/examples/local/CustomSecretsClient.java) for an example of the above.
+(See [CustomSecretsClient.java](src/main/java/com/c12e/cortex/examples/local/CustomSecretsClient.java) for an example of using Secrets.)

 ### Local Cortex Backend